 Top of the list seems to be the LM-1 and later released LinnDrum.
-I won’t go into the history of each machine but needless to say they were a popular choice used by artists including Michael Jackson (who also used the 70s Univox), Prince, Gary Numan, Human League, and practically every artist around in the 80s so of course comes at a huge price of around £3,500 used.
+I won’t go into the history of each machine but needless to say they were a popular choice used by artists including Michael Jackson (who also used the 70s Univox), Prince, Gary Numan, Human League, and practically every artist around in the 80s, so of course comes at a huge price of around £3,500 used.

-The Roland TR-707 in particular was and still is popular with Post Punk bands.
+The Roland TR-707 was popular with Post Punk bands.
 The TR-606 was favoured by French House producers in the 90s.
-The TR-808 was widely used by 80s electro and hip hop producers while the TR-909 was the sound of Techno.
+The TR-808 beatbox was widely used by 80s electro and hip hop producers while the TR-909 is the sound of Techno.

 The Drum Machine sampled is a Korg DDD-1, along with Roland SH-101 analogue Synth, Roland JV1080 Synth Rack Module “with silky smooth sounds” played on a midi keyboard and a TC Helicon Voicelive Rack module for the all important vocals with just the right amount of quality chorus, reverb and delay.